Birmingham Car Accident Attorney

 Birmingham Car Accident Lawyers: Cases We Handle

-- Driving Under the Influence (DUI) Accidents: Alabama prohibits drunk driving, and a person operating a motor vehicle while under the influence of alcohol and/or a controlled substance is exponentially more likely to cause a serious crash because of the effects that alcohol or drugs have on their ability to safely control an automobile.
-Furthermore, if the person became drunk by being over-served by an establishment, there may be liability on the part of the establishment.
-In most cases, a drunk driver will face serious criminal charges after causing an accident and this will generate a police report, but it is important to keep in mind that a criminal case is completely separate from a civil action.
-Even if a driver is able to avoid being convicted of DUI, they can still be held liable in a civil case.
+- Driving Under the Influence (DUI) Accidents: Alabama prohibits drunk driving, and a person operating a motor vehicle while under the influence of alcohol or a controlled substance is exponentially more likely to cause a serious crash because of the effects that alcohol or drugs have on their ability to safely control an automobile.
+Furthermore, if the person became drunk by being over-served by an establishment, the vendor may share liability.
+In most cases, a drunk driver will face serious criminal charges after causing an accident.
+However, it is crucial to remember that a criminal case is separate from a civil action.
+Even if a driver can avoid a DUI conviction, they can still be held liable in a civil case.

 - Bus and Train Accidents: Not all car accidents involve other cars.
-In certain cases, victims can be seriously injured in crashes involving buses or trains.
-When these accidents are the result of a bus driver or train operator’s negligence, victims may be able to hold the bus or train owner liable.
-Whiplash-type injuries such as traumatic brain injury, spinal cord injuries, and neck injuries, are commonly associated with bus and train accidents especially if it’s a head-on collision.
+Victims can sometimes suffer severe injuries in crashes involving buses or trains.
+When these accidents result from a bus driver or train operator’s negligence, victims may be able to hold the bus or train owner liable.
+Whiplash-type injuries, such as traumatic brain injury, spinal cord injuries, and neck injuries, are commonly associated with bus and train accidents.
+Head-on collisions are particularly likely to cause severe injuries.

 - Rideshare Accidents: With the popularity of ridesharing programs increasing, so are the number of accidents involving this kind of driver.
-This kind of case is incredibly complicated so it is best to speak to a lawyer to understand your options, figure out who is at fault, and how you can pursue compensation.
+This kind of case is incredibly complicated, so it is best to speak to a car accident lawyer.
+An attorney can help you understand your options, determine who is at fault, and outline how to pursue compensation.

-- Hit-and-Run Accidents: When an accident results in injury, death, or damage to any vehicle, Alabama law requires any driver involved to give their name, address, and the registration number of their vehicle to the other driver.
-The drivers are also required to render to any person injured in the accident reasonable assistance.
+- Hit-and-Run Accidents: When an accident results in injury, death, or damage to any vehicle, Alabama law requires any driver involved to give their name, address, and the registration number of their car to the other driver.
+The drivers must also render reasonable assistance to any person injured in the accident.
 Unfortunately, some drivers do not comply with this law and flee an accident scene.
 Leaving the scene of a crash is often referred to as a hit-and-run accident.
-Not only can Farris, Riley & Pitt, LLP work with law enforcement in an attempt to track down the offender, but we can also assist you in filing claims with your own insurance providers in the event the wrongdoer is not found.
+Farris, Riley & Pitt, LLP can work with law enforcement to track down the offender and assist you in filing claims with your own insurance providers.
+You might need to rely on your insurance if the police cannot find the wrongdoer.

 - Multi-Vehicle Accidents: Some crashes involve more than two vehicles.
 Such cases can quickly become very complicated, with drivers’ insurers and legal services blaming one another for being at fault.
 Farris, Riley & Pitt, LLP can conduct a thorough investigation of the car wreck to determine all liable parties and work to ensure that they are held accountable and provide financial compensation.

-- Rear-End Collisions: Whether another driver was tailgating or was simply inattentive, victims whose vehicles are struck from behind often suffer serious injuries.
-In many of these motor vehicle accidents, negligent drivers may have been engaged in some kind of distracted driving just before causing the motor vehicle accident.
+- Rear-End Collisions: Whether another driver was tailgating or simply inattentive, people often suffer severe injuries in rear-end crashes.
+In many of these accidents, negligent drivers were driving while distracted before causing the crash.

 - Reckless Driving: Drivers who tailgate, weave in and out of lanes, ignore the right of way, run red lights, and other careless actions are difficult to predict.
-Often these careless drivers can cause serious car wrecks and resulting car accident injuries.
+These careless drivers often cause serious car wrecks and devastating car accident injuries.

-- Speeding Accidents: If you sustained catastrophic injuries or your loved one was killed in a motor vehicle accident caused by a speeding driver, the other driver should be held accountable for the harm they’ve caused.
+- Speeding Accidents: If you sustained catastrophic injuries or your loved one died in an accident someone else caused, the other driver should pay for the harm they’ve caused.
 Reach out to the Birmingham car accident attorneys at Farris, Riley & Pitt, LLP today.
 We’ll be here to help.

-- Side-Impact or T-Bone Collisions: When crashes occur at intersections, one vehicle is often struck in the side by another automobile, and injuries can be quite severe for the occupant(s) on that side.
+- Side-Impact or T-Bone Collisions: When crashes occur at intersections, one vehicle often strikes the side of another.
+Anyone on the receiving end of the collision could suffer severe injuries.

-- Highway Defects: When you are involved in an accident caused by a dangerous roadway condition, a governmental entity might owe you significant compensation for your car accident claim.
-Call us to find out how we can help you today.
+- Highway Defects: When you suffer injuries in an accident resulting from dangerous roadway conditions, a governmental entity might owe you significant compensation.
+Call us today to find out how we can help you.

 - Whiplash and Spinal Cord Injuries: Did you or a loved one suffer whiplash in a car accident in Alabama?
-Our team can help you get the compensation you are owed for your neck injury, spinal cord injury, and/or traumatic brain injuries.
+Our team can help you get the compensation you deserve for your neck, spinal cord, or traumatic brain injuries.

 Not all car accidents involve other vehicles.
-Farris, Riley & Pitt, LLP also handles isolated crashes that may be the result of defective automobile parts or maintenance company negligence.
+Farris, Riley & Pitt, LLP also handles isolated crashes resulting from defective automobile parts or maintenance company negligence.

 What You Should Do After a Car Accident?

-If you’ve been hurt in a car crash in Alabama, make sure to seek immediate medical treatment, whether you are transported to an emergency room by EMS, or have to visit the hospital yourself.
-Keep in mind that for some car accident victims, injuries will not display symptoms for days or weeks, and any delay in treatment is going to be used against you if you try to file an injury claim later.
-The insurance company will immediately question why you didn’t seek treatment right away if you were hurt.
-It is always best to play it safe and have a doctor look you over to be sure that you are not injured.
+If you sustain injuries in an Alabama car crash, seek immediate medical treatment.
+This rule applies whether EMS takes you to an emergency room or you visit the hospital yourself.
+Keep in mind some car accident injuries will not display symptoms for days or weeks.
+An insurance company will likely use any delay in treatment against you if you file an injury claim later.
+It is always best to play it safe and have a doctor look you over to ensure you do not need emergency treatment.

-When it is possible, you should try to use a camera (such as the one on your smartphone) to take as many pictures as you can of the scene of your crash.
-Get pictures of every vehicle involved and every person as well as any other notable factors, and try to take pictures from lots of angles and distances so you can have a wide variety of images for your car accident claim.
+When possible, use a camera (such as the one on your smartphone) to take as many pictures as you can of the crash scene.
+Get pictures of every vehicle involved, every person, and any other notable elements at the scene.
+Try to take pictures from many angles and distances to have a variety of images for your accident claim.

-If any people saw your auto accident, ask them for some kind of contact information in case they are needed as witnesses.
-If you cannot do these things yourself, you should ask a friend, family member, or another person you know to do them for you.
+If any people saw the accident, ask them for their contact information in case you need an eyewitness.
+If you cannot do these things yourself, ask a friend, family member, or another person you know to help you.

-When you are contacted by another driver’s insurance company, you need to be extremely cautious about what you say.
+When the other driver’s insurance company contacts you, be extremely cautious about what you say.
 Never provide any recorded statement to a claims adjuster.

 What Types of Car Accident Damages You Could Recover?